 “You could climb up and get her.”
 Danu waved her arm as if giving me permission.

-Glancing down at my bare legs and arms, I could only imagine the scratches that would cause.
+Glancing down at my bare legs and arms, I could only imagine the scrapes that would cause.
 “Nope.
 Not gonna happen.”

 The kitten’s frantic meows came faster and louder as we stared at her.

 “Hey!
 You could use your magic to float her down.
 Right?”
-I couldn’t believe neither of us had thought of that before.
+I couldn’t believe neither of us had thought of that already.

 “Yeah.
 I could try.
 But, you know, this would be a good time for you to practice.”